lukejacksonn/es-react/README.md

 ## Acknowledgements

 Barely any of the code in this repo is written by myself.
 It is just a wrapper for React that is written and maintained by the team at Facebook.
-Thanks to my employer [Formidable Labs](https://github.com/formidablelabs) for allowing me the time to think about and work on fun and experimental projects like this.
+Thanks to my employer [Formidable](https://github.com/formidablelabs) for allowing me the time to think about and work on fun and experimental projects like this.